MicroCarb (Carbon Dioxide Monitoring Mission)

 - CNES awarded to Airbus Defence and Space a contract for the development of the instrument.

 - EUMETSAT and CNES have an agreement under which EUMETSAT will run the processing chains delivered by CNES and elaborate and store and disseminate the different products.
 The products will be made available to the international science community as soon as validated.

-- CNES also takes profit from the support of the European Commission (EC) and the European Space Agency (ESA), fully involved for the success of the program.
+- CNES also takes profits from the support of the European Commission (EC) and the European Space Agency (ESA), fully involved in the success of the program.

 • November 9, 2017: Thales Alenia Space, a UK company, has been selected to undertake the AIT (Assembly Integration and Test) functions for the MicroCarb satellite, which will help tackle climate change.
 The contract was signed by Ben Olivier, CEO of Thales Alenia Space in the UK and Jo Johnson, Science Minister.
 MicroCarb is a joint UK-French satellite mission which will measure sources and sinks of carbon, the principal greenhouse gas driving global warming.
 15)

 • April 19, 2017: The UK and French space agencies have reached a ground-breaking new agreement to work together to tackle climate change.
 The Agency's Director of Growth, Catherine Mealing-Jones, and CNES President, Jean-Yves Le Gall, signed the MicroCarb cooperation agreement at the French Ambassador's Residence in London.
 16)